 Most management and research efforts are directed at halibut, rockfish, lingcod, and sablefish; the primary bottomfish species targeted by the sport fishery.
-Statewide data collection programs include an annual mail survey (Alaska Sport Fishing Survey, also known as the Statewide Harvest Survey, SWHS) that estimates overall catch and harvest (in number of fish) of halibut, rockfishes (all species combined), lingcod, Pacific cod, sablefish, and sharks (all species combined), and a mandatory logbook to assess harvest and release of selected species including halibut, rockfish

-(pelagic, yelloweye, or other nonpelagic), lingcod, sablefish, and salmon shark in the charter boat fishery.
+Statewide data collection programs include an annual mail survey (Statewide Harvest Survey, SWHS) that estimates overall catch and harvest (in number of fish) of halibut, rockfishes (all species combined), lingcod, Pacific cod, sablefish, and sharks (all species combined), and a mandatory charter logbook program to assess harvest and release of selected species including halibut, rockfish (pelagic, yelloweye, or other nonpelagic), lingcod, sablefish, and salmon shark in the charter boat sport fishery.

 The lack of stock assessment information for state-managed species has prevented development of abundance-based fishery objectives.
 As a result, management is based on building a conservative regulatory framework specifying bag and possession limits, seasons, and methods and means.
 Stock status is evaluated by examining time series data on age, size, and sex composition.
 The lack of stock assessments, coupled with increasing effort and harvest in several groundfish sport fisheries, accentuate the need for developing comprehensive management plans and harvest strategies that include the sport and commercial sectors.
+Efforts are currently underway to develop stock assessments and comprehensive management plans for black and yelloweye rockfish in several areas throughout the state.